“The only one who is educated is the one who has learned how to learn and change” – C. R. Rogers

 ICPPD provides external research supervision to learners in year 4, during the Research Module.

 Registration with Professional Bodies

 Successful completion of the programme does not equate to professional registration.
-It is recommended that prospective applicants check the criteria of any professional bodies to which they may wish to seek accreditation with post-graduation.
+It is recommended to prospective learners that they check the criteria of any professional body to which they may wish to seek future accreditation